leontoeides/google_maps/README.md

 # Change Log

+* 0.4.1: Some internal restructuring to make the library more consistent.
+Improved the comments for documentation.

 * 0.4.0: ⚠ **Breaking change**: API keys are no longer passed directly to Google Maps requests.
 Now, a structure containing your API key, and several optional settings, is passed instead.
 For example: